bparanj/crystal/computer/electronics/terms/joules.md

 6. Nuclear energy: The energy released during nuclear reactions, such as nuclear fission or fusion, is measured in joules.
 This is relevant in nuclear power plants and radiation detection systems.

-In summary, joules are a versatile unit of energy that can be used to measure and quantify various forms of energy across different domains, including electrical, mechanical, thermal, chemical, electromagnetic, and nuclear energy.
+In summary, joules are a versatile unit of energy that can be used to measure and quantify various forms of energy across different domains,  electrical, mechanical, thermal, chemical, electromagnetic, and nuclear energy.
 This universality makes joules an essential unit in electronics and many other fields of science and engineering.

 Yes, joules are a universal unit of measurement used for all forms of energy.
 The joule (J) is a derived unit in the International System of Units (SI) and is used to quantify various types of energy, regardless of the form it takes.
 Here are some examples of different forms of energy measured in joules: